 Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG is a program that provides additional grant funding to exceptionally needy students, as determined using the information provided on the FAFSA.
 FSEOG funds are limited.
 Students are strongly encouraged to submit their FAFSA as early as possible after the application becomes available on October 1.
 Award amounts vary and are determined annually.

 Federal Work Study (FWS): FWS is a federally subsidized employment program.
 Funding for this program is limited and students are strongly encouraged to submit their FAFSA as early as possible after the application becomes available on October 1.
 Recipients are required to be enrolled at least half time to qualify for FWS.
 Award amounts vary and are determined annually.
 Work study funds are not subtracted from a student’s tuition bill, but are received in the form of a paycheck based on a set wage amount.
 Receiving this award does not guarantee employment, but allows students to apply for on campus positions.
-Job listings can be viewed through the Human Resources webpage.
+Job listings can be viewed through the Work Study webpage.
 Work study earnings are taxable.

 Federal Direct Loans: Federal Direct Loans are low-interest educational loans made to students by the federal government.
 Loan eligibility requires at least half time enrollment.
 These loans must be repaid after you separate from MCC, or drop below half time enrollment.
 Repayment of federal direct loans begins six months after the borrower is no longer enrolled at least half time in a degree, or certificate, seeking program.
 There is no credit requirement and no co-signor is required.
 Federal Direct Loans are either subsidized or unsubsidized.

 SUBSIDIZED LOANS - The federal government pays the interest while the student is enrolled at least half time in a degree-seeking program.
 The borrower is responsible for interest that accrues after they are no longer enrolled at least half time in a degree-seeking program.